scikit-learn-contrib/sklearn-pandas/README.rst

 **********************

-Since the ``scikit-learn``  ``Imputer`` transformer currently only works with numbers, ``sklearn-pandas`` provides an equivalent helper transformer that do work with strings, substituting null values with the most frequent value in that column.
+Since the ``scikit-learn``  ``Imputer`` transformer currently only works with numbers, ``sklearn-pandas`` provides an equivalent helper transformer that works with strings, substituting null values with the most frequent value in that column, or a user-specified value.

 Example: